bbbutterwell/books/_notes/_draft.md

 "Insults out of your mouth are like - air out of your asshole - they're just rotten noise, really, and they don't mean shit."

-She changes the background in her mind, running through the scenario where she says those words - then tougher, tighter versions of them - about Jackson Young, and Jackson never looks Ani in the eye while she's saying this, and he never says shit back to her, and never invades her personal space, and everybody's on Ani's side and backing her up and nodding and a couple are even clapping, because Ani's got bigger balls than Jackson Young.
+She changes the background in her mind, running through the scenario where she says those words - then tougher, tighter versions of them - about Jackson Newhouse, and Jackson never looks Ani in the eye while she's saying this, and he never says shit back to her, and never invades her personal space, and everybody's on Ani's side and backing her up and nodding and a couple are even clapping, because Ani's got bigger balls than Jackson Newhouse.

 She wishes she had a mirror right there, so she could practice looking more bad-ass.
-She changes the background in her mind, running through the same scenario where she says those words about Jackson Young, and Jackson never looks Ani in the eye and never says shit back to her, and everybody's on Ani's side, because she's got bigger balls than Jackson Young ever will.
+She changes the background in her mind, running through the same scenario where she says those words about Jackson Newhouse, and Jackson never looks Ani in the eye and never says shit back to her, and everybody's on Ani's side, because she's got bigger balls than Jackson Newhouse ever will.

-She wishes she had a mirror right there - so she could tell Jackson Young to stop being such a shithead - and look at herself while she's standing up for something, and see a bad-ass that nobody would ever mess with looking right back at her.
+She wishes she had a mirror right there - so she could tell Jackson Newhouse to stop being such a shithead - and look at herself while she's standing up for something, and see a bad-ass that nobody would ever mess with looking right back at her.

-Her hands are still a bit warm and not shaking any more, and she's imaging all the set piece scenarios - hallways, dining room tables, office lunch areas, shopping malls, restaurants, deserted islands, space stations - where she's telling Jackson Young to go to hell.
+Her hands are still a bit warm and not shaking any more, and she's imaging all the set piece scenarios - hallways, dining room tables, office lunch areas, shopping malls, restaurants, deserted islands, space stations - where she's telling Jackson Newhouse to go to hell.

 Because she can't tell Bull to go to hell, any more than she can tell him to just go home, and stay there.
 She's even said please before.
 Nothing ever works.

-She knows all this vitriol won't make it into her final draft, of course, so continues typing in this vein, down the Dark Path for several more paragraphs, pouring out her soul at the soulless World Wide Web, intellectually eviscerating poor Jackson Young, the ultimate victim and scapegoat, voicing her own anger sideways at the undeserving father of her child, to a condo committee she needs to part ways with quickly.
+She knows all this vitriol won't make it into her final draft, of course, so continues typing in this vein, down the Dark Path for several more paragraphs, pouring out her soul at the soulless World Wide Web, intellectually eviscerating poor Jackson Newhouse, the ultimate victim and scapegoat, voicing her own anger sideways at the undeserving father of her child, to a condo committee she needs to part ways with quickly.

 The modest speed at which she is able to actually type all of this makes her soon bored of listening to herself slow sputter and fume and smoulder and spin and rage at the state of the world around her.
 She stops typing for a moment, and just listens to the sound of her daughter Johnny lightly snoring in the next room.
 She gets a kick out of calling her daughter Johnny.
 It helps her get her humour back.